Emery embracing Neymar whirlwind as PSG aim to conquer the world

 "But of course, the Champions League is a very important objective to the club.
 We will closely follow the draw tomorrow.

 "The staff, the club and the players are motivated by all the competitions, but especially the Champions League.
-To the other teams, it is clear that PSG have become a very serious contender."
+To the other teams, it is clear that PSG has become a very serious contender."

 Marco Verratti had been a reported target for Barca before PSG unexpectedly swooped to lure away one of the Catalan club's prized assets.